 4. Typings

-Date
+and Date

 Also, you can restrict the value of any field in advance, so that a field can have only these values, like this:

 Now, in the above code, a status field can have any of these three values.
 TS complier will throw an error if any other value is assigned to it.
-In another way, you can achieve this by enumeration
+In another way, you can achieve this by using enumeration

 5. Component Inheritance